himakio/studies/README.md

-# Stock Monitor and Port
+# Stock Monitor and Portfolio Manager